DomenicoIapello/CDS-Project_Group_1/README.md

     $ bin/ttt console</pre>
   - You now should have a running backend, with three processes launched, an HTTP server listening carefully.
  - Prepare the frontend
-   - Install the "AgeOfTicTacToe.exe" on your computer and start the application.
+   - Install the "AgeOfTicTacToe Setup 1.0.0.exe" on your computer and start the application.
  - Enjoy!